 Any decision to undergo a plastic surgery procedure is a significant decision.
 At Grossman Plastic Surgery, our board-certified plastic surgeons want you to feel informed and confident about any choice you make related to breast augmentation.

 2. Breast augmentation works with what you have currently.
-Before thinking too much about implant size, shape and profile, visit an experienced plastic surgeon for an one-on-one assessment.
-The plastic surgeon will examine your current breast size, chest width and other measurements, and then let you know which breast implants are an option for you.
-Certain sizes, shapes and profiles will work for placement in your breasts.
+Before thinking too much about implant size, shape and profile, visit an experienced plastic surgeon for a one-on-one assessment.
+The plastic surgeon will examine your current breast size, chest width, and other measurements, and then let you know which breast implants are an option for you.
+Certain sizes, shapes, and profiles will work for placement in your breasts.

 3. Women like the way they look clothed following breast augmentation.
 Breast augmentation is not just about the way the body looks nude.
 In fact, many women decide to undergo breast augmentation because of the way they want to look in clothes.
 Feeling bad about the way you look in an outfit can set you up for a day of rattled confidence.
 When you feel great about how you look, you can move through your day confidently.

 4. Breast enlargement can enhance all body proportions.
 One of the great things about breast augmentation is that it can improve all aspects of your body proportions, not only the size of your chest.
 Your augmented breasts are balanced with the shape and contours of your entire body, creating an aesthetically pleasing, feminine shape.